-Thanks to the contributions of our sustaining members, we completely eliminated a summer fundraiser that we had held for many, many years.
-The sustainer program is working, and your support in this way has made a huge difference in how we can plan our budget, which in turn affects every aspect of our service.
+Thanks to the ongoing contributions of our sustaining members, which is now up to 50% of our membership, we've completely eliminated a summer fundraiser that we had held for many, many years.
+The sustainer program is working, and your support in this way makes a huge difference in how we can plan our budget, which in turn affects every aspect of our service.

-The second goal is slightly more involved.
+The second goal helps secure the long-term future of WMRA.
 We call it the "Two Percent Solution."
 Here's what we mean by that: At present, 7% of our listeners are members.
 That is, for every 100 people who regularly listen to WMRA, seven people make a regular contribution.
 We want to raise that figure by two percent this year.
 We want at least 9% of our listeners to be regular contributors.

 That's for the long haul.
 If 9% of our listeners are contributors, the sustainability of this station and the public service it provides won't be in question.
 In fact, we'll be able to build upon the service we've already established, increasing our news coverage of local events and issues, and improving and growing our local productions and on-air and on-line distribution.

-So, it's easy to help: contribute as a sustaining member, so we can keep this going.
-You listen to WMRA; please support WMRA.
+It is easy to help.
+Contribute as a sustaining member, and we can keep this going.
+You listen to WMRA, please support WMRA.
 If one out of ten listeners supported WMRA as a sustaining member, we could potentially eliminate all fundraisers.
 Please, be that one.

 We've got a ton of new thank you gifts!
 Find out more about them here.